EGhost98/Weather-Forecast/README.md

 Each test file covers specific components of the app and is categorized as either unit tests or integration tests based on its focus.
 Unit tests isolate specific components for testing, while integration tests test the interaction and integration between different components.

-## Google Maps Integration

-The Weathercast app integrates Google maps to provide an interactive map interface for latitude and longitude selection.
-Users can easily choose specific coordinates by interacting with the embedded map plugin.
-This integration enhances the user experience and ensures accurate coordinate retrieval for weather data.

-## OpenWeatherMap API

-The Weathercast app allows users to use their own API key from OpenWeatherMap for weather forecasting.
-This feature enables users to access premium weather data and leverage personalized features offered by OpenWeatherMap.

-## Caching Mechanism

-The Weathercast app incorporates a caching mechanism to store weather data locally.
-This mechanism improves performance and reduces API calls by storing previously retrieved weather data.
-The cached data is utilized when available, reducing the dependency on external API requests and enhancing the app's responsiveness.```

 ## Key Takeaways

 During the development of this project, several special features were implemented to enhance its functionality and user experience.
 Here are the key takeaways and special features of the Weathercast app: